medero/medero/README.md

 Recent work:

 - Volunteered to manage/develop a website for <a href="https://remissionbiome.org/">RemissionBiome</a> which is a project to gather data and validate a potential remission event for Myalgic encephalomyelitis/chronic fatigue syndrome.
-- Working on a CO2 Critter project named <a href="https://co2kuki.com/">CO2Kuki</a> to bring awareness of indoor air quality
+- 🌱 I'm currently learning about indoor air quality and co2sensors while Working on a CO2 Critter project named <a href="https://co2kuki.com/">CO2Kuki</a> to bring awareness of IAQ to mitigate airborne pathogens

-- 🌱 I’m currently learning about indoor air quality, co2 sensors and also learning Mediapipe (AI/ML library) to track and measure human body movement
+- 🏋️ Learning Mediapipe (AI/ML library) to track and measure human body movement
-- 👯 I’m looking to collaborate on software relating to the advancement of therapies for illnesses/diseases
 - ⚡ Fun fact: I was pranked by Arnold Schwarzenegger